Next Period Recommendation Reality Check: Benchmark

-We compare models with each other using standard metrics widely utilized by researchers, such as Recall@K, NDCG@K, and MAP@K. Each metric can be calculated for a recommendation list of length K, where K ranges from 1 to the number of items.
+\textbf{Metrics.} We compare models with each other using standard metrics, such as $Recall@K$, $NDCG@K$, and $MAP@K$.
+Each metric can be calculated for a recommendation list of length K, where K ranges from 1 to the number of items.
 K is usually called the cutoff, which stands for the length to which the recommendations are cut.
-We use $@10$ cutoff during benchmarking.
+We use $@10$ cutoff during benchmarking \footnote{$@20$, $@50$ and $@100$ cutoff results could be found under Appendix.}.